ZGithub09/Atliq_Hardware-Sales_insights/README.md

 # Atliq_Hardware-Sales_insights

-## Problem Statement:
+## Objective:
-- AtliQ Hardware is a Computer Hardware and Peripheral Manufacturer with regional offices all across the country.
+Atliq Hardware is a Computer Hardware and Peripheral Manufacturer with regional offices all across the country.
 The sales recently have been declining and the sales director is having a hard time in tracking the reasons for the decline in sales.
-- The sales director needs simple insights presented in the form of an Interactive dashboard from data.
+The sales director needs simple insights presented in the form of an Interactive dashboard from data.

 ## Project Overview:
 https://public.tableau.com/app/profile/zia.moinuddin.shaikh/viz/sales_insights-Atliq_Hardware/Dashboard1